Himang04Sharma/fitlog-savant/README.md

 Tailwind CSS - Utility-first CSS framework for styling.

-🌍 Deployment

-One-Click Deployment with Lovable

-Simply open Lovable, click on Share → Publish, and deploy instantly.

-Deploy on Netlify (For Custom Domains)

-Currently, Lovable does not support custom domains.
-To deploy under your own domain, we recommend using Netlify.
-See the official guide: Custom domains.

 🤝 Contributing

-Want to improve FitLog Servant?
+Want to improve FitLog ?
 Feel free to fork, submit pull requests, and suggest new features.

 📩 Contact & Support